 Phnom Penh, the capital of Cambodia, was a very brief stop on our tour of Southeast Asia.
 It was really just a layover point for us while traveling from Siem Reap in the north to Kampot in the south.
 Phnom Penh contains many of the same things we have seen in other Southeast Asian cities…temples, night markets, and museums.
 Once again we need a break from all of that.
 We used our two days to walk the streets of this city…what a great place for people watching.
 The four of us also visited the Killing Fields and learned about Pol Pot.

-Here are some of my photos as we walked along the streets around our hotel.
+Here are some of my photos as we walked along the streets around our hotel (these were taken in 2015).
 The streets were crowded and congested, but the people are so friendly and have a great sense of humor here.
 And like I said earlier…this is a great place for people watching.

 The Streets of Phnom Penh